theo-armour/theo-armour.github.io/snippets/peeps/patrick-murphy.md

 * https://app.shoeboxed.com/member/v2/envelopes
 * More envelopes
-* Export evernote docs to arvhives
+* Export Evernote docs to archives
 *
 ## Accounts
 * Prepare more years of accounts